LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The filter algorithm implemented by the user is thus successfully executed using the user-programmable pipeline.
-The calculation result waiss successfully verified using raw measurement data and the final result of the algorithm.
+The calculation result is successfully verified using raw measurement data and the final result of the algorithm.